alchemicode/jServ/README.md

 Replace <code>New App</code> with the name of the application you are using jServ to develop.
 DO NOT edit the <code>new</code> line, as that is where the program will generate the API key.

-When you run the program, an API key will generate in the <code>data.jserv</code> file.
+When you run the program, an Admin API key will generate in the <code>data.jserv</code> file, and a User API key will generate in the <code>keys.jserv</code> file.
-The program will reject any requests that do not have this key in the <code>"x-api-key"</code> header.
+The program will reject any requests that do not have these keys in the <code>"x-api-key"</code> header.

 <h2>Program Reference</h2>